KaiChen9909/tab_bench/README.md

 * `--test`: hyper-parameter used for testing and debug.

-### How to run
+### Preparation
-We give some simple example.
-Firstly, make sure the datasets are put in the correct fold (in these examples, the fold is `data/bank`).
-In this example, the evaluation model is already tuned so users do not need any operation.
+The necessary packages for the environment are listed in file `requirement.txt`.
+Firstly, make sure the datasets are put in the correct fold (in the following examples, the fold is `data/bank`, and the necessary dataset has already been provided).
+In this repository, the evaluation model is already tuned so users do not need any operation.
 Otherwise, you should tune the evaluation model (using the following code) before any further operation.
 ```
 python evaluator/tune_eval_model.py bank mlp cv cuda:0
 ```

+### Overall Evaluation
 After you activate your enviroment, try the following code to make an overall evaluation.
+In our paper, we by default set `num_preprocess` to be "uniform_kbins" except for DP-MERF and TabDDPM, and set `rare_threshold` to 0.002 for overall evaluation.
 ```
 python main.py aim bank cuda:0 1.0 --num_preprocess uniform_kbins --rare_threshold 0.002
 ```

+### Preprocessing Investigation
-If you want to try other preprocessing methods or hyper-parameter settings, you can try like this
+If you want to try other preprocessing methods or preprocessing hyper-parameter settings, you can modify the value of preprocessing hyper-parameters like this
 ```
 python main.py aim bank cuda:0 1.0 --num_preprocess privtree --rare_threshold 0.01
 ```

+### Module Comparison
+In the experiment section of the paper, we compare different modules by comparing the performances of different reconstructed algorithms.
-Finally, the deconstructed algorithms are allocated new names, which can be delivered to `method`.
-For example, if you want to try PrivSyn selector with generative network synthesizer, you can try like following
+These reconstructed algorithms are allocated new names, which can be delivered to `method`.
+For example, if you want to try PrivSyn selector with generative network synthesizer, you can try
 ```
 python main.py gem_syn bank cuda:0 1.0 --num_preprocess uniform_kbins --rare_threshold 0.002
 ```

 ## Results Collection
 All the results are collected in JSON format and saved in the fold `exp/{name of dataset}/{name of method}`, which can be used for further analysis.